stoplightio/studio/docs/Design-and-Modeling/Path-Parameters.md

 1. From within a project, select any of the API endpoints from the API sidebar menu on the left
 2. When viewing the endpoint, click the **Path Params** button immediately to the right of the endpoint path at the top of the Forms editor
 3. From there you can add, modify, or remove path parameters from the endpoint definition

-> This functionality was added with v1.1.0 of Stoplight Studio.